potamides/DeTikZify/detikzify/webui/README.md

 particular instance, for example, we attempted to "prompt" DeTikZify to align characters diagonally around an equal sign, but it was unsuccessful even after many simulations.
-However, upon adjusting the input (by reducing the stroke width and using more commonplace characters) we achieved the [intended output](https://github.com/potamides/DeTikZify/assets/53401822/c8ecfbff-d22e-41d5-8f73-e0cfafe88690) after only one simulation.
+However, upon adjusting the input (by reducing the stroke width and using more easily recognizable characters) we achieved the [intended output](https://github.com/potamides/DeTikZify/assets/53401822/c8ecfbff-d22e-41d5-8f73-e0cfafe88690) after only one simulation.